tshalvi/SONiC/doc/CPO/CPO Phase 1 - Single Asic with FW controlled module management.md

         return None
 ```

 Since the CPO module is compatible with CMIS 5.3 and we aim to minimize changes to SONiC, we can add this module type and map it to the existing CMIS memory map.
-This will allow SONiC to access the required EEPROM fields seamlessly, with the SDK emulating only the necessary fields—eliminating the need for additional code changes.
+This will allow SONiC to access the required EEPROM fields seamlessly, with the lower layers emulating only the necessary fields—eliminating the need for additional code changes.

   - Update the New Module Type in XCVR_IDENTIFIERS: The XCVR_IDENTIFIERS dictionary maps module types (found at page 0, byte 0 of the module's EEPROM) to strings displayed in various CLI outputs, such as the *show interfaces status* command.
 To support the CPO module, this dictionary must be updated with the value emulated by the SDK at page 0, byte 0 of the EEPROM: https://github.com/sonic-net/sonic-platform-common/blob/fad0a144e1215c91e6bbfee761b40cdd1615a614/sonic_platform_base/sonic_xcvr/codes/public/sff8024.py#L10

   - The chassis.get_num_sfps() method returns the number of plugged-in modules but currently only considers SFP-type modules.
 It should be updated to also include CPO ports in the count.
 Our SKU includes only two SFPs, so without accounting for the CPO ports, we won’t be able to interact with modules whose index > 2.
   This can be seen here: https://github.com/sonic-net/sonic-buildimage/blob/d02ec51ca00e468d16d627b06e0da8837256650a/platform/mellanox/mlnx-platform-api/sonic_platform/chassis.py#L270 (Without the suggested code change, sfp_count will always be 2, meaning only two modules can be initialized)
-  *** Renaming get_num_sfps() to something else (since CPO is not an SFP by definition) would require changes in community code.
-This needs to be discussed.
+  *** CPO is not an SFP by definition, so get_num_sfps() will be renamed.

   ```python
 class Chassis(ChassisBase):